Swaagie/minimize/README.md

 ## Features

+- fast and stable html minification
+- highly configurable
+- can distinguish conditional IE comments
+- build on the foundations of htmlparser2

-Upcoming in release 1.0
+## Upcoming in release 1.0

 - command line usage support
-- increased configurability (element replacement, etc.)

-Upcoming in release 2.0
+## Upcoming in release 2.0

 - minification of inline javascript by [square](https://github.com/observing/square)
 - client side minification support